vigneshck2023/BookFinder-Application/README.md

 The app provides an elegant user interface with book cards, detailed book pages, and a favorites system — making it easy to discover and organize your next read.

+## 📖 About the Project

+OpenShelf is a simple and user-friendly **book finder application**.
+The main idea behind this project is to help readers **explore, search, and discover books** easily from a large collection using the Open Library API.

+Instead of browsing multiple sites, OpenShelf provides:
+- A clean and minimal interface to search for books.
+- Quick access to book details like title, author, and cover.
+- The ability to save favorite books for later reference.

+The motive of building this project is to make book discovery **easy, accessible, and enjoyable** for everyone — whether you’re a casual reader, a student, or a book lover looking for your next read.

 ---

 ## 🚀 Features